 Make no mistake about it, business professionals, at all levels, periodically experience bouts of self-doubt and anxiety.
 Nothing brings these periods of critical self-reflection and analysis on quite so quickly as when significant career challenges are encountered.
 The loss of a job, a lousy work assignment, and being passed over for promotion are common triggering events.
 At these times, many professionals obsess over minutia and every career-related decision made along the way.
 Others focus exclusively on situational factors in search of answers and understanding.
 And still, others look internally for insight and solutions.
 Some coping mechanisms are helpful, and others are ultimately self-defeating.

 Regardless of the initial approach taken, most professionals benefit tremendously from the objectivity, insight, and guidance provided by our experienced Executive Coaches.
-Using proven coaching techniques and targeted psychological assessments, our Executive Coaches work very closely with clients to craft and execute a personalized Career Roadmap.
+Using proven coaching techniques and targeted psychological assessments, we work very closely with clients to craft and execute personalized Career Roadmaps.

 Some of the more frequently reported career-related challenges are outlined below.
 Do any of them look familiar?
 Might you benefit from some focused Executive Coaching?